 The aim of the module is to clarify what is meant by sustainability in the various disciplinary areas and, above all, the different meanings that sustainability assumes in the fashion sector; environmental, economic, social and productive sustainability are some of the insights that will be made during the module to better understand how Italian luxury fashion companies are involved.

-During the course will explain what it means to manage sustainability in the fashion sector and will analyze numerous business case studies relating to the multi-stakeholder approach of a responsible fashion company.
+The course will explain what it means to manage sustainability in the fashion sector and will analyze numerous business case studies relating to the multi-stakeholder approach of a responsible fashion company.

-• Supply Chain Management & Responsible Innovation
+• Supply Chain Management, Digital and Responsible Innovation

 The course will allow to understand what social audits are and will provide the fundamental tools for structuring sustainability reports in the fashion sector.
 During the lessons, the model of the Renewed Fashion Value Chain will be presented and the following drivers of change of responsible innovation will be explored: supply chain traceability and transparency, circularity, collaborative consumption.
 Will be introduced some 4.0 technologies, for example Blockchain, for traceability and transparency of the supply chain.